NAICNO/Jobanalyzer/code/generate-table/README.md

 no circular aliases, and that no aliases are defined multiple times.
 For very wide tables such as jobs there have been bugs where aliases point to nothing.

+The `field` attribute on the `Field` line (see grammar) allows for a little bit of computation but this is brittle; the expression in that attribute must start syntactically with the field name, and so anything like `(fieldname || somevar) && someothervar` would not work.
+For this we want a `compute` attribute that has access to a free variable, call it `_object`, that holds the base object for the field reference, and it's the duty of the expression in that attribute to compute the field value in any way it sees fit: `(_object.fieldname || somevar) && someothervar`.
+Thus we see that `field:"x"` is the same as `compute:"_object.x"` and no `field` attribute at all is the same as `field:"Name"` where `Name` is the table field name defined by that line.

 ### DONTDO

-While it's tempting to put all the output definitions together in some sort of struct, allowing them to be independently defined and defined only if present in the declaration allows the declaration to omit definitions and those definitions to be hand-written if need be.
+While it's tempting to put all the output definitions - formatters, predicates, summaries, help text, whatever - together in some sort of struct, we should not do that.
+Allowing them to be independently created and created only if present in the spec allows the spec to omit definitions and those definitions to be hand-written if need be.

 ### Formal-ish grammar